jupyterhub/jupyter-server-proxy/README.rst

 as RStudio, Shiny Server, syncthing, PostgreSQL, etc) alongside your notebook, and provide authenticated web access to them.

+**Note:** This project used to be called **nbserverproxy**. if you have an older version of nbserverproxy installed, remember to uninstall it before install jupyter-server-proxy - otherwise they may conflict

 The primary use cases are:

 #.
 Use with JupyterHub / Binder to allow launching users into web